aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/death/mourning/mourners-kaddish-in-time-of-war-and-violence.html.md

 <hr />

 "Mourners Kaddish in Time of War and Violence" by Rabbi Waskow was first written in 2006 and posted at The Shalom Center, <a href="http://www.theshalomcenter.org/node/1168">here</a>.
 For many additional explorations by Rabbi Waskow into prayer, Jewish and beyond, find <a href="http://www.theshalomcenter.org/treasury/8 ">http://www.theshalomcenter.org/treasury/8</a>.
 The liturgical Hebrew of the Kaddish to accompany Rabbi Waskow's transliterations and interpretive translation was added by Aharon Varady for the Open Siddur Project.
-All errors are his own. <em>Shgiyot mi yavin, Ministarot Nakeni</em> <span class="hebrew">שְׁגִיאוֹת מִי־יָבִין; מִנִּסְתָּרוֹת נַקֵּנִי</span> "Who can know all one's flaws?
+All errors are his own. <em>Shgiyot mi yavin, Ministarot Nakeni</em> <span class="hebrew" lang="he">שְׁגִיאוֹת מִי־יָבִין; מִנִּסְתָּרוֹת נַקֵּנִי</span> "Who can know all one's flaws?
 From hidden errors, correct me" (Psalm 19: 13).
 </body>
 </html>